Frequently Asked Questions

 • Are there any limits on how many sessions per year?

-• Is telehealth allowed for this policy?
+• Is telehealth covered for out-of-network therapists?

 • Can you give me a Call Reference Number for this call?